-The peoples of Sesklo built their villages on hillsides near fertile valleys, where they grew wheat and barley, also keeping herds of mainly sheep and goats, though they also had cows, pigs, and dogs.
-Their houses were small, with one or two rooms, built of wood or mudbrick in the early period.
-Later the construction technique becomes more homogeneous and all homes are built of adobe with stone foundations.
-In the 6th millennium BC, the first houses with two levels are found to have been built in the 6th millennium BC, which shows a clear intentional urbanism.
+The peoples of Sesklo grew wheat and barley, kept herds of mainly sheep and goats, and they most likely also had cows, pigs, and dogs.
+Their houses were small, with one or two rooms each, and they were built of wood or mudbrick.
+Later, with advances in the the construction technique, all homes are built of adobe with stone foundations.
+The first houses in that area with two levels are found to have been built in the 6th millennium BC, which shows a clear intentional urbanism.

 The Greek Neolithic era ended with the arrival of the Bronze Age by the end of the 28th century BC.
 In about 2100 BC the Mycenaeans introduced the Greek language to present-day Greece.
 Around the same time (2000BC – 1450BC) the Minoan civilization was flourishing in Crete.
 The Mycenean invasion of around 1400 BC spelled the end of the Minoan civilization.

-Mycenaean Greece is the Late Helladic Bronze Age civilization of Ancient Greece.
-It lasted from the arrival of the Greeks in the Aegean around 1600 BC to the collapse of their Bronze Age civilization around 1100 BC.
-It is the historical setting of the epics of Homer and of most Greek mythology.
-The Mycenaean period takes its name from the archaeological site Mycenae in the northeaster Argolid, in the Peloponnesos of southern Greece.
+Mycenean Greece (Mycenean civilization) started with the end of the Minoan civilization, with arrival of the Greeks in the Aegean around 1400-1600 BC, to the collapse of their Bronze Age civilization around 1100 BC.
+This historical period provides the historical setting of the epics of Homer and of most Greek mythology.
+The Mycenaean period takes its name from the archaeological site of Mycenae in Peloponnesos (southern Greece).
 Athens, Pylos, Thebes, and Tiryns are also important Mycenaean sites.
-Mycenaean civilization was dominated by a warrior aristocracy.
+The Mycenaean civilization was dominated by a warrior aristocracy.

-The Greek Dark Ages (ca. 1100 BC-800 BC) follows the Mycenean civilization and refers to the period of Greek history from the presumed Dorian invasion and end of the Mycenaean civilization in the 11th century BC to the rise of the first Greek city-states in the 9th century BC and the epics of Homer and earliest writings in alphabetic Greek in the 8th century BC.
+The Greek Dark Ages (roughly 1100 BC-800 BC) follows the Mycenean Greece and refers to the period of Greek history from the Dorian invasion and end of the Mycenaean civilization in the 1100 BC to the rise of the first Greek city-states in the 900 BC and the epics of Homer and earliest writings in alphabetic Greek in or around the 800 BC.

-The collapse of the Mycenaean coincided with the fall of several other large empires in the near east, most notably the Hittite and the Egyptian.
+The collapse of the Mycenaean civilization coincided with the fall of several other large empires in the near east, most notably the Hittite and the Egyptian civilizations.

 Following the Dark Ages, the Greek civilization was engulfed in a renaissance that spread the Greek world as far as the Black Sea and Spain.
 This era is known to us as Classical Greece.
-Even though this period of Greek history is very short (it only lasted roughly 200 years from the 5th through 4th centuries BC) it’s considered by most historians to be the one which shaped the Western world as we know it today.
+Even though this period of Greek history is very short (it only lasted roughly 200 years from the 500 BC through 400 BC) it’s considered by most historians to be the one which shaped the Western world as we know it today.

-Athens and Sparta dominated the Greek mainland during that period and led the Greeks to two glorious victories against the Persians.
+Athens and Sparta dominated mainland Greece during that period and led the Greeks to two glorious victories against the Persians.
 One in Marathon in 490 BC and a second one in Thermopylae (immortalized by the movie 300), Salamis and Plataea a decade later.
 This is the time when the Parthenon was built on the Acropolis of Athens (construction completed in 438 BC) and Athens experienced a “golden age”.
-This is when a long list of well-known philosophers, artists, sculptors and playwrights (Aeschylus, Sophocles, Euripides, Pheidias, Socrates, Plato, Aristotle and others) lived and worked in Athens during the period we now call “Classical Greece”.
+All the well-known philosophers, artists, sculptors and playwrights (Aeschylus, Sophocles, Euripides, Pheidias, Socrates, Plato, Aristotle and others) lived and worked in Athens during the period we now call “Classical Greece”.

-Hellenistic Greece’s definitive end was with the Battle of Actium in 31 BC, when the future emperor Augustus defeated Greek Ptolemaic queen Cleopatra VII and Mark Antony, the next year taking over Alexandria, the last great center of Hellenistic Greece.
+The end of the Hellenistic era came at the Battle of Actium in 31 BC, when Augustus defeated the Greek Ptolemaic queen Cleopatra VII and Mark Antony, taking over Alexandria, the last great center of Hellenistic Greece.

 In the following years after this event, mainland Greece was conquered by the Romans.
 However, the conquest of Greece by the Romans did not diminish the Greek cultural influence in the Mediterranean and Middle East, and to the Romans themselves.
 If anything it reinforced it and spread the Greek culture even further.